11th Biennial Conference Programme

 Anita Hoffmann (York), ‘World medicines for England and English medicines for the world: Did early modern interconnections create fledgling global pharmaceutical companies?’

-Gemma Pellissa and Pere Fabregas (Universitat de Barcelona), ‘The transformation of Ovid’s Metamorphoses in printing: the vernacular and the Latin traditions’
+Gemma Pellissa and Pere Fàbregas (Universitat de Barcelona), ‘The transformation of Ovid’s Metamorphoses in printing: the vernacular and the Latin traditions’

 Javiera Lorenzini Raty (Pontificia Universidad Católica de Chile), ‘Calliditas, (δεινότης), acumen (δριμύτης), subtilitas (ὀξύτης): Latinity, Greekness, and the birth of the doctrine of ingenuity’'

-Linked to 8.10
+Linked to 8.9

-Chair: Sandra Toffolo (Trento)
+Chair: Sandra Toffolo (Italian-German Historical Institute, Trento)

 Tamsin Prideaux (Leiden), ‘Regulation and self-regulation in the Armenian merchant community of seventeenth-century Venice’